 Concrete is used to creating various structural elements of a building such as columns, beams, slabs, etc.

 - Concrete is more energy efficient because of the ability of concrete to retain heat.

-- Concrete is considered to be naturally water resistant and makes it suitable to be used to design waterproof barriers to prevent the occurrence of floods.
+- Concrete is considered to be naturally water-resistant which makes it suitable to be used to design waterproof barriers to prevent the occurrence of floods.

-- The Concrete is not affected by the effects of fire.
+- The concrete is not affected by the fire.

-- Concrete provides structural strength to buildings that makes them last longer without wearing them.
+- Concrete provides structural strength to buildings that make them last longer without wearing them.

 Mortar is a cement-like mixture, mostly used to bond bricks or blocks in buildings and walls.

 It is applied as a paste that is set to contain bricks or blocks, which are also used to fill small gaps in masonry.

 - To bind together the bricks or stones properly so as to provide strength to the structure.

 - To form a homogenous mass of the structure in order to resist all the masses coming over it without disintegration.

 - Also, offer weather resisting i.e. a sturdy layer between the different courses of masonry within the structure.

 - To hold coarse aggregate together in any concrete to form a strong mass, the mortar used in concrete is termed because of the matrix.